 5. Sunscreen for Your Face

-You might be able to get away without wearing sunscreen on a normal vacation, but you need a great sunscreen for your face while on a cruise.
+You might be able to get away without wearing sunscreen on a normal vacation, but you need great sunscreen for your face while on a cruise.
+Below are the two sunscreens for your face that I swear by.
+One is more for everyday wear (EltaMD) and the other is for working out and for higher-sun days.

 I personally always travel with Advil just to be safe.